• Home

 • Galleries

-On Christian Aesthetic (part three)
+On Christian Aesthetics (part three)

-Home BeautyOn Christian Aesthetic (part three)
+Home BeautyOn Christian Aesthetics (part three)

-On Christian Aesthetic (part three)
+On Christian Aesthetics (part three)

-On Christian Aesthetic (part three)
+On Christian Aesthetics (part three)

 July 15, 2022 Posted by Simon Desjardins Beauty, Growth, Inspirational

-In the two previous parts of this brief series I compared the mature Christian to the Shulamite in the Book of Song of Solomon and pointed out that she was, intrinsically, the work of a Great Artist (Song of Solomon 7:1).
+In the two previous parts of this brief series, I compared the mature Christian to the Shulamite in the Book of Song of Solomon and pointed out that she was, intrinsically, the work of a Great Artist (Song of Solomon 7:1).
 Furthermore, we looked to her active aesthetic expressions, namely, her verbal and corporeal expressions.
-But today, I would like to focus on her passive aesthetic expressions, such as her garments, perfumes and ornaments.
+But today, I would like to focus on her passive aesthetic expressions, such as her garments, perfumes, and ornaments.

 God’s purpose